 “Yes.”
-I had spent two teenage summers hanging out at a pool hall in Boston’s Combat Zone.
-I watched the winning cracker’s winning shot.
-“I can take them.”
+I had spent two teenage summers hanging out at a pool hall in Boston’s Combat Zone and said, “I can take them.”

 Old Bill walked over to the pool table.
 He knew his way around the Deuce.
 The grits smiled and the winner asked, “What you want, old man?”